-When asked about quality of life, one-quarter (25%) of senior non-drivers rated their quality of life as "poor or fair".
-On the other hand, very few (14%) senior drivers rated their quality of life the same way (see graph above).
+When asked about quality of life, almost one-third (31%) of senior non-drivers rated their quality of life as "poor or fair".
+On the other hand, very few (9%) of the senior drivers rated their quality of life as "poor or fair" (see graph above).

 A similar pattern was found on ratings of well-being.
-That is, more than one-quarter (26%) of senior non-drivers rated their sense of well-being as "poor or fair", with very few (12%) senior drivers rating their sense of well-being in the same manner (see graph below).
+That is, one-quarter (25%) of senior non-drivers rated their sense of well-being as "poor or fair", with very few (11%) senior drivers rating their sense of well-being in the same manner (see graph below).